polkadot-developers/polkadot-docs/tutorials/blockchains/system-chains/asset-hub/register-foreign-asset.md

 1. Open the [Polkadot.js Apps](https://polkadot.js.org/apps/){target=\_blank} interface and connect to the Asset Hub parachain using the network selector in the top left corner

       - Testing foreign asset registration is recommended on TestNet before proceeding to MainNet.
 If you haven't set up a local testing environment yet, consult the [Environment setup](#test-environment-setup) guide.
 After setting up, connect to the Local Node (Chopsticks) at `ws://127.0.0.1:8000`
       - For live network operations, connect to the Asset Hub parachain.
-You can choose either Polkadot or Kusama Asset Hub from the dropdown menu, selecting your preferred RPC provider.
+You can choose either Polkadot or Kusama Asset Hub from the dropdown menu, selecting your preferred RPC provider

 2. Navigate to the **Extrinsics** page
       1. Click on the **Developer** tab from the top navigation bar